code4me/4me-sdk-graphql-dotnet/README.md

 ## Querying
 The SDK provides a simple and intuitive way to write queries, allowing you to easily retrieve the data you need.
-The query interface also enables you to write nested queries, which can generate GraphQL connections, making it simple to work with related data.
+The query interface also enables you to write nested queries, making it simple to work with related data.
 You can easily execute complex queries and retrieve data with minimal effort, making it simple to build efficient and performant applications that leverage the full capabilities of the 4me GraphQL API.

 ### Filtering